Everybody has to start somewhere, right?

 Why is that?

-Well, for most people (definitely me, and probably you as well), writing a novel is like running a marathon, not a sprint.
+Well, for most people, writing a novel is like running a marathon, not a sprint.
 You can’t count on your initial excitement to carry you through the entire project.
 Push yourself too hard, and you’ll be out of breath, motivation, and inspiration before you’re done.

 Solution: pace yourself.
 Set numeric goals that you can actually achieve without killing yourself, and stick to these goals.
 Remember, even if you write only 500 words a day, you’ll have a full novel (50,000 words) within four months.
 These little numbers add up and are nothing to scoff at.